willdurand/willdurand.github.io/_posts/2014-12-17-elasticsearch-logstash-kibana-with-docker.markdown

 I wrote a [Dockerfile](https://github.com/willdurand/docker-elk) to build an ELK image.
-While you can directly use this image to run a container (mounting a _host_ folder as a volume for the configuration files), you should probably extend it to add your own configuration so that you can ride of this mapping to a _host_ folder.
+While you can directly use this image to run a container (mounting a _host_ folder as a volume for the configuration files), you should probably extend it to add your own configuration so that you can get rid of this mapping to a _host_ folder.
 This is one of the Docker best practices.
-Last but not the least, Elasticsearch's data are located into `/data`.
-I recommend you to use a [data-only container](https://docs.docker.com/userguide/dockervolumes/) [to persist such data](http://www.tech-d.net/2013/12/16/persistent-volumes-with-docker-container-as-volume-pattern/).
+Last but not least, Elasticsearch's data are located into `/data`.
+I recommend that you use a [data-only container](https://docs.docker.com/userguide/dockervolumes/) [to persist these data](http://www.tech-d.net/2013/12/16/persistent-volumes-with-docker-container-as-volume-pattern/).

 ```